KohmeiK/3001-color-ball-sorter/README.md

 # RBE3001 Matlab Template
 This is template code for talking to the Default firmware

-# Configure git
+# 1. Configure git
 ```
 git config --global user.name "John Doe"
 git config --global user.email johndoe@wpi.edu
 ```
-# Cloning
+# 2. Cloning
-## Clone the TEMPLATE firmware ONCE AND ONLY ONCE
+## 2.1 Clone the TEMPLATE Matlab ONCE AND ONLY ONCE
 The code comes from this source:
 ```
 git clone https://github.com/WPIRoboticsEngineering/RBE3001_Matlab.git
 ```
-## Set up your private repo ONCE AND ONLY ONCE
+## 2.2 Set up your private repo ONCE AND ONLY ONCE

 ```
 cd RBE3001_Matlab